fsoubes/FilterRank/rank_filters.md

 # Results
 Here are shown the results of the selected images before and after selection of rank filters functions in imageJ.
-The image used can be found in ImageJ samples " Boats.gif", we decide to use this sample because of the edges that can be easily notified..
+The image used can be found in ImageJ samples " Boats.gif", we decide to use this sample because of the edges that can be easily noted.

-The followed image shows the output of the Median filter function in 8-bit image[Fig.4].
-Now because there is no noise on the input image it feels like the output image is kinda blurry.
+The following image shows the output of the Median filter function in 8-bit image[Fig.4].
+Now while there is no noise on the input image the output image is now blurrier.

 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/normalmedian2.png)

 #### Figure 4.
 Result of Median filter function with radius=2, A: input image, B: output image.**

-The next image shows the output of the Median filter function on the same last image but this time with noise.[Fig.5].
+The next image shows the output of the Median filter function on the same image but this time with noise.[Fig.5].
 With this image we can see the effect of the Median filter on an image with noise.
-The filter indeed removes partially the noise from the image and adversarlly
+The filter indeed removes partially the noise from the image and add blur.

 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/noiseimagemedian2.png)

 #### Figure 5.
 Result of Median filter function with radius=2 on a noise image, A: input image, B: output image.**

-The next image shows the ouput of the Median filter function on the same image that before but this time with salt and pepper noise.[Fig.6].
-We can see the full effect of the Median filter, the noise is totally removed from the picture after filter.
+The next image shows the ouput of the Median filter function on the same image than before but this time with salt and pepper noise.[Fig.6].
+We can see the full effect of the Median filter, the noise is totally removed from the picture after the filter.

 ![yolo](https://github.com/fsoubes/FilterRank/blob/master/images/saltpepperimagemedian2.png)

 #### Figure 6.
 Result of Median filter function with radius=2 on a salt-pepper image, A: input image, B: output image.**

-The followed image shows the output of the Maximun filter function in 8-bit image[Fig.7].
-Here we can clearly see the brightest points due to the Maximun filter.
+The following image shows the output of the Maximun filter function in 8-bit image[Fig.7].
+Here we can clearly see that the brightest parts have been dilated due to the Maximun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmax2.png)

 #### Figure 7.
 Result of Maximun filter function with radius=2, A: input image, B: output image**

-The followed image shows the output of the Minimun filter function in 8-bit image[Fig.8].
-Here we can clearly see the darkest points in the image due to the Minimun filter.
+The following image shows the output of the Minimun filter function in 8-bit image[Fig.8].
+Here we can clearly see that the darkest parts of the image have been dilated due to the Minimun filter.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalmin2.png)

 #### Figure 8.
 Result of Minimun filter function with radius=2, A: input image, B: output image**

-The followed image shows the output of the Variance filter function in 8-bit image[Fig.9].
+The following image shows the output of the Variance filter function in 8-bit image[Fig.9].
 On the output image we can clearly see the edges on the image represented by the pixels in white.
 ![yolo2](https://github.com/fsoubes/FilterRank/blob/master/images/normalvariance2.png)

 #### Figure 9.
 Result of Variance filter function with radius=2 , A: input image, B: output image**